Kristina01111000/Drws_site/README.md

-- Show my mom the video, ask a few other people about it
+- Show my mom the video, ask a few other people about it, have them make comments?
 - Make administrator get alerted when people make comments -> switch to admin dr w account
 - figure out menu on mobile issue -> login and see how it goes